-To customize the Clear button of the WebVPN page login field that is displayed to WebVPN users when they connect to the security appliance, use the clear-button command from customization configuration mode.
+To customize the Clear button of the WebVPN page login field that is displayed to WebVPN users when they connect to the ASA, use the clear-button command in customization configuration mode.
 To remove the command from the configuration and cause the value to be inherited, use the no form of this command.